Nativo Connector for SSIS

 • Consume real-time Nativo data in SSIS

-• Consume realtime Nativo API data in SSIS
+• Consume real-time Nativo API data in SSIS

 • Nativo ODBC Driver | ODBC Driver for Nativo | ODBC Nativo Driver | SSIS Nativo Source | SSIS Nativo Destination